Viral-Cuts/viralcuts/README.md

 Thank you for joining us on this journey!
 Together, let's shape the future of video content creation with AI-powered solutions.

 ---
-_Replace the URLs in the README with actual links to your logo, demo, and any other relevant content.
-Also, feel free to add more sections or details as needed to suit your project and hackathon requirements.
-The "Table of Contents" is optional but can be useful for easy navigation within the README._